 This charging profile is called CC/CV, for Constant Current / Constant Voltage.
 It’s a simple and inexpensive way to accomplish a subtle goal.

 We all want an affordable battery pack, so…we buy mass-produced cells.
 This means that there will always be very minor differences in the internal resistances of each cell.
 To use the example of our theoretical 7S/4P pack above…each 4P cell-group is “seen” by the charger and controller as one large cell.
 The parallel connecting metal strip ensures that they all constantly equalize to each other, so we must discuss them as if they were in fact, one large cell.

 There are seven of these “in series” to get 24V.
-Now, we then set our dumb bulk DC power-supply as a charger to 3A, and also (7S X 4.1V =) 28.7V as our fully-charged goal.
+Now, we then set our dumb bulk DC power-supply as a charger to 3A (with NO BMS), and we use (7S X 4.1V =) 28.7V as our fully-charged goal.
 It works like a dream.
 However, only five of the P-Groups are actually at 4.1V.
 One P-group is at 3.9V due to high internal resistance, and another P-Group is at 4.3V due to low internal resistance.
 Since our dumb charger only reads the 28.7V of the assembled pack when it shuts off, it has no idea of the trouble that is brewing…